REST API

 If you develop in Java, Python, Ruby, PHP, or any other programming language, you can use the language's included HTTP client library (or any third-party HTTP library) to access the Monibot REST API.
 The API uses standard HTTP conventions, so any HTTP library in any programming language will work.

-Rate Limits
+Rate Limit

-Currently we haven't rate-limited 'GET' endpoints, but that may change in the future.
+Currently we haven't rate-limited GET endpoints, but that may change in the future.

-'POST' endpoints are limited to approximately one invocation every five minutes.
-Short bursts are OK.
+POST endpoints are limited to approximately one invocation every five minutes.
+Short bursts are ok.
 For longer bursts, we may reject API requests to protect our service.
 In that case, each endpoint sends a '429 - Too Many Requests' response.